Jacobo Fitz-James Stuart, 15th Duke of Alba

-Jacobo Fitz-James Stuart y Ventimiglia, 15th Duke of Alba, GE (3 June 1821, Palermo, Sicily - 10 July 1881, Madrid, Spain) was a Spanish nobleman.
+Jacobo Fitz-James Stuart y Ventimiglia, 15th Duke of Alba, GE (3 June 1821 - 10 July 1881) was a Spanish nobleman.
 He was a brother-in-law of Napoleon III through his wife, sister of Empress Eugenie.

 Biography

 He was the son of Carlos Miguel Fitz-James Stuart, 14th Duke of Alba and Rosalia Ventimiglia dei Principi di Grammonte.
-He married at Madrid, on 14 February 1848 María Francisca Portocarrero-Palafox y KirkPatrick, 12ª Duchess of Peñaranda de Duero and daughter of Cipriano de Palafox y Portocarrero.
+He married at Madrid, on 14 February 1848 María Francisca de Sales de Palafox Portocarrero y Kirkpatrick, 16th Duchess of Peñaranda de Duero and daughter of Cipriano de Palafox y Portocarrero, the 8th Count of Montijo.
 They had three children: